 The Leadership Studies Program faculty, staff, and partners extend beyond the traditional boundaries of the classroom and academic departments.
 The faculty who teach reflect this mix of scholarship in the field and real world experience as leaders.

-Dr. Lisa DeFrank-ColeDirector and Associate Professor, Leadership Studies
+Dr. Lisa DeFrank-ColeDirector and Professor, Leadership Studies

 B.S., Landscape Architecture, West Virginia University (1994)

 M.A., Higher Education Administration, West Virginia University (1996)

 Ed.D., Higher Education Administration, Dissertation: An Exploration of the

 Differences in Female and Male Self-Perceptions of Presidential Leadership